alefranz/MELT/README.md

 This library is compatibe with [Microsoft.Extensions.Logging](https://github.com/aspnet/Extensions/tree/master/src/Logging/Logging.Testing) 2.0+.
 When used for integration tests of ASP.NET Core applications, it supports all the currently supported versions of ASP.NET Core: 2.1 LTS and 3.1 LTS, but also the now deprecated 2.2 and 3.0.

-### Serilog
+## Serilog

-When used in conjunction with Serilog, it must be configured using [Serilog.Extensions.Logging](https://github.com/serilog/serilog-extensions-logging).
+When used in conjunction with Serilog, the approach will be different based on how you have integrated Serilog into your project

+### When using Serilog.Extensions.Logging

+If you are using [Serilog.Extensions.Logging](https://github.com/serilog/serilog-extensions-logging) the integration is straightforward as this library is fully compliant with `Microsoft.Extensions.Logging`.

+Simply follow the main instruction as the fact that you are plugging Serilog as provider does not alter the bahaviour.

+### When using Serilog.AspNetCore

+Unfortunately, [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) doesn't plug nicely into `Microsoft.Extensions.Logging` as it replace the logger factory and bring in a opinionated behaviour.

+However, `MELT` has specific support to allow to write tests against the serilog produced logs, also allowing you to verify the serilog behaviours (e.g. object expansion).

-## Upgrade from 0.5
+## Upgrade from 0.5 and below

 The library is still backward compatible, however if you follow the deprecation warnings, you will be able to easily migrate to the new syntax.